-- A. "Breach" means the loss of control, compromise, unauthorized disclosure, unauthorized acquisition, or any similar occurrence where (1) a person other than an authorized user accesses, or potentially accesses, personally identifiable information (defined further below), or (2) an authorized user accesses, or potentially accesses, personally identifiable information for another than authorized purpose (Office of Management and Budget (OMB) Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017)). - B. "HHS" means the United States Department of Health and Human Services. - C. "Incident" means an occurrence that (1) actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information or an information system; or (2) constitutes a violation, or imminent threat of violation of, law, security policies, security procedures, or acceptable use policies (OMB Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017)). - D. "Medicaid" means the Medicaid program established under Title XIX of the Act, together with other health care programs established under state law. - E. "Medicare" means the health coverage program established under Title XVIII of the Act. - F. "Personally Identifiable Information" or "PII" refers to information which can be used to distinguish or trace an individual's identity, such as their name, Social Security Number (SSN), biometric records, etc., alone, or when combined with other personal or identifying information which is linked or linkable to a specific individual (OMB Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017)).

-G. "Protected Health Information" or "PHI" means individually identifiable health information" as defined in the HIPAA Privacy Rule at 45 CFR § 160.103.
+- A. "Breach" means the loss of control, compromise, unauthorized disclosure, unauthorized acquisition, or any similar occurrence where (1) a person other than an authorized user accesses, or potentially accesses, personally identifiable information (PII); or (2) an authorized user accesses, or potentially accesses personally identifiable information for an other than authorized purpose (Office of Management and Budget (OMB) Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017)). - B. "Medicaid" means the Medicaid program established under Title XIX of the Act, together with other health care programs established under state law. - C. "Medicare" means the health coverage program established under Title XVIII of the Act. - D. "Personally Identifiable Information" or "PII" refers to information that can be used to distinguish or trace an individual's identity, either alone or in combination with other information that is liked or linkable to a specific individual (OMB Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017)). - E. "Protected Health Information" or "PHI" means individually identifiable health information as defined in the HIPAA Privacy Rule at 45 C.F.R. § 160.103. - F. "Security Incident" or "Incident" means an occurrence that (1) actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information or an information system; or (2) constitutes a violation, or imminent threat of violation of, law, security policies, security procedures, or acceptable use policies (OMB Memorandum M-17-12 - Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017)).

-IV.
+II.
 RESPONSIBILITIES OF THE PARTICIPATING AGENCIES

-A. SSA's Responsibilities

-- 1. SSA will send a finder file to CMS containing the Title II Claim Account Number (CAN), Title II Beneficiary Identification Code (BIC), name, and date of birth for beneficiaries aged 90 and above. - 2.
-SSA will process the response file received from CMS and, if there is a match, forward the records to the SSA field offices for further review before taking any adverse actions. - 3.
+- A. SSA's Responsibilities - 1.
+SSA will send a finder file to CMS containing the Title II Claim Account Number (CAN), Title II Beneficiary Identification Code (BIC), name, and date of birth for beneficiaries aged 90 and above. - 2.
+SSA will process the response file received from CMS.
+SSA will forward the matched records to the SSA field offices for further review and development in accordance with SSA's policies before taking any adverse actions. - 3.
 SSA will publish notice of this matching program in the Federal Register in accordance with the requirements of the Privacy Act and Office of Management and Budget (OMB) guidelines. - 4.
-SSA will reimburse CMS for costs associated with performance of this agreement up to the obligated amount defined in Form SSA-429 for each fiscal year (FY) this agreement is in effect. - 5.
-SSA will retain data elements from the CMS response file as described in the Anti-Fraud Enterprise Solution (AFES) system of records notice, for OAFP fraud-related analytics or data that leads OAFP to initiate a fraud investigation.

-B. CMS' Responsibilities

-- 1. CMS will match the SSA finder file against: - a. its Enrollment Database (EDB) (09-70-0502), which contains information related to Medicare enrollment and entitlement and Medicare Secondary Payment data; - b. the Long-Term Care Minimum Data Set (LTC-MDS) (09-70-0528), which contains enrollment and entitlement information on residents in all certified Medicare and/or Medicaid long-term care facilities; and - c. the National Claims History (NCH) (09-70-0558), which contains billing and utilization information on Medicare beneficiaries enrolled in hospital insurance (Part A) or medical insurance (Part B) of the Medicare program. - 2.
-CMS will send a response file to SSA containing the Medicare information for each record in the finder file with non-utilization of benefits for a period of three or more years and distinguish those individuals who are involved in private health insurance, veteran's health insurance, Tricare insurance, Health Maintenance Organizations (HMO), or live in nursing homes.
-"Nursing homes," for purposes of this agreement, means Skilled Nursing Facilities, Nursing Facilities, and Skilled Nursing Facilities, as defined at 42 C.F.R. § 483.5 (Nursing Homes).
+SSA will reimburse CMS for costs associated with performance of this Agreement up to the obligated amount defined in FS 7600A and FS 7600B for each fiscal year (FY) this Agreement is in effect. - 5.
+SSA will retain data elements from the CMS response file as described in the Anti-Fraud System (AFS) of records notice, for SSA fraud-related analytics or data that leads SSA to initiate a fraud investigation. - B. CMS' Responsibilities - CMS will compare SSA finder file data to Medicare information in the following information technology systems: Enrollment Database (EDB) System, Long-Term Care - Minimum Data Set (LTC/MDS) System, and National Claims History (NCH) System. - 2.
+CMS will send a response file to SSA containing the Medicare information for each record in the finder file that shows non-utilization of benefits for a period of three or more years.
+The information will distinguish those individuals who are involved in private health insurance, veteran's health insurance, Tricare insurance, Health Maintenance Organizations (HMO), or live in nursing homes.
+"Nursing homes" for purposes of this Agreement means Skilled Nursing Facilities (SNF) and Nursing Facilities, as defined at 42 C.F.R. § 483.5 (Nursing Homes).

-V. JUSTIFICATION AND ANTICIPATED RESULTS
+III.
+JUSTIFICATION AND ANTICIPATED RESULTS